suthanthien/fom/_sources/chastity.rst

    responsibility and hardship.**

 ************************************
- Reflections points for the lastful
+ Reflections points for the lustful
 ************************************

 These are not mere possibilities — they are common crossroads for those